Lord Blantyre

 Lord Blantyre was a title in the Peerage of Scotland.
-It was created in 1606 for the politician Walter Stewart.
+The Scottish feudal barony of Blantyre was first documented in the 13th century.
+In 1606, it was elevated into the Peerage of Scotland for the politician Walter Stewart, who was thus made a Lord of Parliament.
 The lordship was named for Blantyre Priory in Lanarkshire, where Walter Stewart had been commendator.
-The main residences associated with the Lords Blantyre were Erskine House (Renfrewshire), Lennoxlove House (East Lothian) and Place of Cardonald (Renfrewshire).
+The main residences associated with the Lords Blantyre were Erskine House (Renfrewshire) and Lennoxlove House (East Lothian).

-Upon the death of the 12th Lord Blantyre in 1900 the title became extinct, with the Blantyre estates passing to his grandson, William Arthur Baird.